-A code lockdown is a safety procedure designed to ensure that students and staff are safe from a source of danger (internal or external).
+A Code Lockdown is a safety procedure designed to ensure that students and staff are as safe as possible from a source of danger (internal or external).
 Students are to listen to all staff instructions and follow the guidelines set out for them during training sessions.
 Students should be aware of the following terminology: